gipsi/gipsi.github.io/README.md

       <img src="gipsi.itbit.me(250).jpg alt="my horse-logo">
 ```

+This is where I'm trying to make a clickable image link to my new web page in markdown (when falling asleep).
+I was very determined and didn't want to give up.
+It seemed like such a simple task.
+I kept phasing in and out of conciousness as I persisted.
+Stack Exchange had most suggestions and using markup seemed the only solution, even getting this to work proved completely beyond me.
+In the end I did give up and went to sleep feeling dismayed and frustrated.

+After a sleep and some food I came back to the problem.
+Much more alert and awake.

+First I wrote this regular link.

 [gipsi.itbit.me/#bornwild](http://gipsi.itbit.me/#born-wild)

+Then I wrote it like this with the image I want to use as the link wrapped in an ```<a>``` tag.

 <a href="http://gipsi.itbit.me/#born-wild" target="_blank">
   <img src="gipsi.itbit.me(250).jpg"alt="my horse-logo">
 </a>

 Day 26 April 2nd

 Making an html/css web page - a new homepage for my projects site.